mspnp/geode-pattern-accelerator/README.md

 terraform apply -var 'baseName=xxxxx' -var 'primaryLocation=xxxxx' -var 'additionalLocations=[\"xxxxx\"]' -var 'appServicePlanTier=xxxxx' -var 'appServicePlanSize=xxxxx' -var 'databaseMaxThroughput=xxxxx' -var 'containerMaxThroughput=xxxxx' -var 'consistencyLevel=xxxxx' -var 'availabilityZones=xxxxx' -var 'multiRegionWrite=xxxxx'
 ```

-Finally, deploy the Inventory API Azure Function code to each of the Function apps in the newly created resource group and test the API endpoints in the Azure Front Door (`https://<BASENAME>frontdoor.azurefd.net/inventory/api/products` and `https://<BASENAME>frontdoor.azurefd.net/inventory/api/product/{id}`).
+Finally, deploy the Inventory API code to each of the Function Apps in the newly created resource group and test the API endpoints in the Azure Front Door (`https://<BASENAME>frontdoor.azurefd.net/inventory/api/products` and `https://<BASENAME>frontdoor.azurefd.net/inventory/api/product/{id}`).

 ## Use With Your Own API

-The accelerator contains a .NET Azure Function based API ([/src/inventory-api](./src/inventory-api)) that deals with storage and retrieval of Product entities in Cosmos DB.
+The accelerator contains a .NET Azure Functions based Inventory API ([/src/inventory-api](./src/inventory-api)) that deals with storage and retrieval of Product entities in Cosmos DB.
 The project contains two Functions, GetProducts and GetProductById, which retrieve all Products and a specific Product, respectively, from the Products container in an Inventory database in a Cosmos DB.

-The API can be deleted from the repository entirely and a new Azure Function project should be moved into the project.
-In order for the accelerator to work with your API, the terraform code will need to be updated in a few key places.
+Assuming you have an Azure Functions based API that uses Cosmos DB as a data store, the Inventory API can be deleted from the repository entirely and a new Azure Functions project can be moved into the repo.
+In order for the accelerator to work with your API, the Terraform code will need to be updated in a few key places.

-The Cosmos DB database and container resources are declared on line 223 of [main.tf](./terraform/main.tf), .
-Update the "inventory" database and "products" container to have the appropriate names and partition keys:
+The Cosmos DB database and container resources are declared on line 208 of [main.tf](./terraform/main.tf), .
+Update the "inventory" database and "products" container with the appropriate names and partition keys:

 ```terraform
 resource "azurerm_cosmosdb_sql_database" "inventory" {